-Regular maintenance is essential.
+Regular boiler maintenance is essential.
 This will minimise downtime and repairs.
 Tubman Heating can develop a maintenance plan to suit your needs.
 An older boiler may be more of a maintenance challenge than a new boiler and will almost certainly be less efficient.
-If your system is critical to your operations you may need to consider having a second boiler and/or burner on site of consider a dual fuel option.
+If your system is critical to your operations you may need to consider having a second boiler and/or burner on site or consider a dual fuel option.

 You will need a back-up generator and an uninterrupted power supply (UPS) to maintain power while the generator kicks in.